10 PTA Membership Drive Ideas ( +Tips & Best Practices)

 Reach out to lapsed members and ask them if they’d like to renew their membership.
 If they had the chance earlier and didn’t, try to know what may have been the reason.

-Donorbox offers PTAs the option to keep notes on why parents (members) joined the organization and track how they reacted to different outreach efforts in the past.
-Such communication notes will help build member relationships for the long term.
+Donorbox offers PTAs the option to add communication notes to their members’ profiles.
+Such notes will help keep track of any communication including feedback and other important messages to build member relationships for the long term.

 For only the cost of a coffee, you can be a member.